-Shizuoka Prefecture is home to three National Parks each of which has its own characteristics and charm.
+Shizuoka Prefecture is home to three National and Quasi-national Parks each of which has its own characteristics and charm.

 FIND NATURE IN SHIZUOKA